ML-7641-Fall-2022/RoboChef/README.md

 ## Results & Discussion

 - In recommendation systems , we have to not only ensure greater accuracy on ratings prediction but also have the most relevant items at the top of the recommendation list i.e. ranking of the recommendations.
-  - Evalution metrics to be used : We could use RMSE for predictions and MAP@k (Mean Average Precision at K) and NDCG (Normalized Discounted Cummulative Gain)
+  - Evalution metrics to be used : MAP@k (Mean Average Precision at K) and NDCG (Normalized Discounted Cummulative Gain)

 ## References